fairlearn/fairlearn/docs/faq.rst

     Fairlearn's mitigation algorithms.

 Why not just ignore the sensitive features?
-    Because ignoring the sensitive feature usually doesn't work.
+    If the fairness criterion is for the result of the machine learning pipeline to be statistically independent of the sensitive features, simply ignoring the sensitive features will not usually work.

-    To elaborate, information is often redundantly encoded in datasets, and machine learning algorithms *will* uncover these links (it is what they are designed to do).
+    Information is often redundantly encoded in datasets, and machine learning algorithms *will* uncover these links (it is what they are designed to do).
     For example, in the US, the ZIP code where a person lives is well correlated with their race.